jcmturner/krb5test/README.md

 The mock KDC does not provide all KDC funcationality but it does cover the basics of:
 * Responding to the initial login to obtain a TGT via an AS exchange
-* Grant a service ticket in response to a TGS exchange
+* Granting a service ticket in response to a TGS exchange

 ## Usage
 1. Create a logger that the KDC will log to: